Chapter 1: Forget-Me-Not

 The worry in Dru’s eyes clearly conveyed that they should.
 They should each recognize the other.

-Dru gulped and walked stiffly to the bell pull and yanked it three times, signaling an alarm.
+Dru gulped and yanked the bell pull three times, signaling an alarm.

 “No,” Efren whispered as he sat heavily on the edge of the bed.